-In 9 of the 27 addresses, you will select one adult (aged 19+) and one young person (aged 1.5-18years) at random.
+Basic Addresses: At addresses 1 to 11, you will select one adult (aged 19+) and one young person (aged 1.5-18years) at random.
 These are called "basic" addresses.
 In CUs with no such young people, just one adult will be selected.

-The remaining 18 addresses are for a "young person boost" - here, you will screen out households containing persons aged 19+ only, and at other households select one child/young person and no adults.
+Young person boost addresses: The remaining 16 addresses (addresses 12 - 27) are for a "young person boost" - here, you will screen out households containing persons aged 19+ only, and at other households select one child/young person and no adults.

-The front of the ARF will indicate whether the address is a "young person" address or not.
-Also, an ARF for a young person address will be cream; ARFs for other addresses will be blue.
+The young person ARF is cream; and the basic ARF is blue.
+The front of the ARF indicates whether the address is a "basic" or a "young person" address.
 The ARF will guide you through the procedures for respondent selection (see section 10).